-- Having sold childcare centers in North Carolina since 1995, often my most likely buyer for a small or medium childcare business was a director, assistant director or teacher already working in childcare.
-Once they had a few years experience working for someone else in childcare, they had the desire and confidence to buy their own childcare business.
+- Having sold childcare centers in North Carolina since 1995, often my most likely buyer for a small or medium childcare business was a director, assistant director, or teacher already working in childcare.
+Once they had a few years of experience working for someone else in childcare, they had the desire and confidence to buy their own childcare business.
 When approaching these individuals today about buying a childcare business, I often hear, “Are you crazy, I’ve got it hard enough already.
 I see what the owner goes through – No way, I do not want to own a childcare business.”
-Heavy regulations decreases the number of individuals seeking to own a childcare business.
+Heavy regulations decrease the number of individuals seeking to own a childcare business.

 Lack of financing.
 Although the “Great Recession” is almost ten years behind us, it is still difficult to obtain financing to purchase a small business.
 Many commercial loans require a down payment of 30% or more.
-SBA (Small Business Administration) backed loans normally require 15% down payment when purchasing a business, and 10% down payment if real property (building and land) is included.
+SBA (Small Business Administration) backed loans normally require a 15% down payment when purchasing a business, and a 10% down payment if the real property (building and land) is included.
 For example, the sell of a small, profitable childcare business with real property for a $500,000 total purchase price ($200,00 business and $300,000 real property) would require $60,000 down payment ($30,000 real property (10%) and business $30,000 (15%).
 There may be some options including seller financing that could lower the required down payment to 10% ($50,000) for the total package – real property and childcare business.
 However, many childcare buyers do not have the down payment to purchase a childcare business – with or without real property.
 Lack of financing increases the time to find a qualified buyer with the down payment necessary to obtain financing.

 Buyers want different things.
 Every childcare buyer has his or her vision of their “dream childcare business.”
-Your childcare business might be the best in your town, well maintained, high state rating, loyal staff and high enrollment but a buyer that loves your business as much as you do still must be found.
+Your childcare business might be the best in your town, well maintained, high state rating, loyal staff, and high enrollment but a buyer that loves your business as much as you do still must be found.
 Buyers can be fickle and pass on great childcare businesses for very small things.

-Protecting Confidentiality of the Sale.
-Finding qualified buyers takes time and given the very confidential manner and in which a possible sale must be handled not to damage the business – it takes even more time.
+Protecting the Confidentiality of the Sale.
+Finding qualified buyers takes time and given a very confidential manner and in which a possible sale must be handled not to damage the business – it takes even more time.
 Marketing your childcare business without extreme confidentially and doing things like putting a for sale sign in the yard, listing your childcare business on the internet with lots of pictures, name and street address, telling everyone you know that you want to sell your childcare business will not ensure it will sell.
 What it will ensure is a loss of qualified staff, loss of children, loss of revenue, and if the enrollment drops too low, you may be forced to close your childcare business or spend months or years rebuilding enrollment before you can attempt to sell the business again.
 (Not all businesses are as sensitive to confidentiality as child care.
 Most folks do not care who owns the Convenience Store on the corner.
-However, parents are very concerned about who owns the child care business their child attends and the teachers and staff employed by the center.)
+However, parents are very concerned about who owns the child care business their child attends, and the teachers and staff employed by the center.)
 Protecting confidentiality requires careful marketing, with a structured process designed to locate qualified childcare buyers without folks that should not know – finding out your childcare business is for sale.
 Protecting confidentiality increases the length of time necessary to create a successful transfer.

 Now, for the good news, with planning and sufficient time, almost every childcare business can be sold.
-However, to receive a fair price for your childcare business in 2018, you need to start now – preparing your business for sale, putting things in place to take the business to marketing, hiring a business broker that specializes in valuing and selling childcare businesses and of course preparing yourself emotionally and mentally to sale the business.
+However, to receive a fair price for your childcare business in 2018, you need to start now – preparing your business for sale, putting things in place to take the business to market, hiring a business broker that specializes in valuing and selling childcare businesses and of course preparing yourself emotionally and mentally to sale the business.

 If you have questions about what to do next – how to go about all of this?
-Give me a call; I am happy to discuss your goals, provide you information about your options, and the process – no obligations and all conversations are confidential.
+Give me a call; I am happy to discuss your goals, provide you information about your options, and the process – no obligations, and all conversations are confidential.